How an Arc-Fault Circuit Interrupter (AFCI) Detects Arcs

 - Actual Arc Faults: The most important cause to rule out.
 Loose connections at outlets, switches, or light fixtures are common culprits.

-- Shared Neutral Circuits: Multi-wire branch circuits (MWBCs) where two separate circuits share a single neutral conductor can cause the AFCI’s electronics to misread the current and trip, especially if not wired correctly at the panel.
+- Shared Neutral Circuits: Multi-wire branch circuits (MWBCs) where two separate circuits share a single neutral conductor can cause the AFCI’s electronics to misread the currents and trip, especially if not wired with the required multi-pole/handle-tied breaker in the panel.

 - Damaged Wiring: A staple puncturing a wire or a damaged appliance cord can create a legitimate fault that the AFCI is correctly detecting.